The Month That Was in Baseball: May 2021

 The Giants pile up 19 runs—the highest total in baseball thus far in 2021, and the fourth most by the team since moving to San Francisco 63 years ago—and finish off a four-game sweep of the Reds in Cincinnati with a 19-4 drubbing.
 Steven Duggar belts a grand slam as part of a nine-run third, Brandon Crawford drives in six runs, and one-time Reds ace Johnny Cueto is the benefactor, picking up his first win in three tries at Cincinnati since signing with the Giants in 2016.
 San Francisco surprisingly has the majors’ best record at 28-16.

-The Dodgers defeating the Diamondbacks at Los Angeles, 3-2, as Albert Pujols connects on his first home run since signing with the Dodgers; it’s his 668th career clout and 3,256th hit, the latter number passing Eddie Murray for #13 on the all-time list.
+The Dodgers defeat the Diamondbacks at Los Angeles, 3-2, as Albert Pujols connects on his first home run since signing with the Dodgers; it’s his 668th career clout and 3,256th hit, the latter number passing Eddie Murray for #13 on the all-time list.

 Two years ago, Felipe Vazquez was a star closer for the Pirates.
 Today, he’s a convicted felon.
 A jury finds Vazquez guilty on 15 counts revolving around his tryst with a 13-year-old girl back in 2017; he was arrested two years later when the girl’s mother found out what was going on.
 Vazquez’s defense was that the girl had lied about her age.